Mariel brings over a decade of experience in government and politics to her work at SKDK supporting public affairs and corporate clients.

 Prior to her work in the White House, Kendra served as the Deputy Communications Director and Press Secretary at the U.S. Department of Interior.
 There, she honed her talents at crisis communications, leading the Obama administration’s rapid response operation to the Deepwater Horizon oil spill in the Gulf of Mexico.
 She also helped manage the communications activities around myriad complex conservation and environment issues within the department’s portfolio.
 On Capitol Hill, she worked for Pennsylvania Sen. Bob Casey and Illinois Sen. Dick Durbin.

-Michelle is a public affairs and corporate communications veteran, bringing over a decade of experience in media relations, crisis counsel, and storytelling to her role at SKDK.
+Michelle is an Executive Vice President at SKDK, bringing 15 years of experience in media relations, crisis counsel, and storytelling to her role at the firm.

-Michelle joined SKDK from Sloane & Company, a corporate communications firm.
-At Sloane, she led PR programs for clients in the healthcare, technology and retail sectors.
-Before Sloane, Michelle was at GCI Health, a healthcare communications agency, where she provided product marketing, corporate and crisis management counsel to pharmaceutical, biotech and non-profit clients.
+Michelle joined SKDK from Sloane & Company, a corporate communications firm that is now an independent subsidiary of SKDK.
+At Sloane, she led PR programs for clients in healthcare, technology and retail.
+Before Sloane, Michelle was at GCI Health, a global integrated healthcare communications agency, where she supported patient advocacy and corporate brand management for pharmaceutical and biotech clients.

 Alex uses his experience in politics and newspaper journalism to help some of the nation’s largest companies and foundations to secure high-profile coverage, navigate major crises, and build strategic media campaigns.

-As a Senior Vice President at SKDK, Alex advises clients on a range of communications engagements from public affairs outreach to managing internal and crisis communications.
-He has extensive experience placing stories and securing interviews for corporate, nonprofit, and advocacy clients – outlets include the New York Times, Washington Post, CNN, CNBC, Wall Street Journal, NPR, and USA Today.
-Alex’s experience spans the gamut of industries including healthcare, higher education, philanthropy, and nonprofits.
+At SKDK, Alex advises clients on a range of communications engagements from public affairs outreach to managing internal and crisis communications.
+He has extensive experience placing stories and securing interviews for corporate, nonprofit, and advocacy clients – outlets include the New York Times, Washington Post, CNN, CNBC, Wall Street Journal, and NPR.
+Alex’s experience spans multiple industries including healthcare, higher education, philanthropy, and nonprofits.